Six considerations to reduce plan sponsor fiduciary risk—and raise participant retirement readiness

 Even if the lineup of fund options represents an appropriate set of tools to build a diversified investment portfolio, those tools aren’t much use to a participant who doesn’t know what to do with them, and they’re even less useful to those who don’t contribute much—or anything—to the plan.
 Fortunately, plan sponsors have the option of providing a managed account program or—for those participants who need more hands-on help—access to an advisor, who can offer personalized guidance and investment recommendations.

-Relative to their do-it-yourself peers, participants who have a financial advisor are:
+Relative to their do-it-yourself peers, participants who have a financial professional are:

 - More likely to have a higher 401(k) contribution rate